Etymology of London

 The name of London is derived from a word first attested, in Latinised form, as Londinium.
 By the first century CE, this was a commercial centre in Roman Britain.

 The etymology of the name is uncertain.
 There is a long history of mythicising etymologies, such as the twelfth-century Historia Regum Britanniae asserting that the city's name is derived from the name of King Lud who once controlled the city.
 However, in recent times a series of alternative theories have also been proposed.
-As of 2017, the trend in scholarly publications supports derivation from a Brittonic form *Londonjon, which would itself have been of Celtic origin.
+As of 2017, the trend in scholarly publications supports derivation from a Brittonic form *Londonjon.